Scotland Region recent study day.......

-"Reading between the Lines" study day is taking place on the 9th March 2017
+"Reading between the Lines" study day took place on the 9th March 2017

 The AGM for BACCN Scotland Region was held on 3rd November 2016 at the Royal Alexandra Hospital, Paisley.
 There were 7 members present.
 The following issues were considered:

 At present there are 126 Scottish BACCN members (4 people left and there were six new members).

 At present there is a current account balance for the Region of £1908.12.